BlueQuartzSoftware/simplnx/docs/Code_Style_Guide.md

 # Code Style Guide

 This is the style guide for the COMPLEX library.
-When contributing sources to the complex repository we ask that all contributions follow this style guide.
+When contributing sources to the simplnx repository we ask that all contributions follow this style guide.
 These general rules have been developed over the years in an effort to allow efficient coding practices.

 ## Source Code Line Endings